luishdz1010/jpegtransmith/README.md

 For this to work, we use a virtual grid of 8x8 blocks.
 It requires your images dimensions to be multiple of 8, for the jpegtran -drop command to work correctly.
 If you specify a padding in spritesmith, it must also be a multiple of 8.
-If they images don't fit this description they will be used as-is but the individual sprite may be cropped and its generated dimensions will be off by a few pixels (since they will be readjused to align to 8x8), to correct the second problem you can use this (on `grunt-spritesmith`):
+If your images don't fit this description they will be used as-is but the individual images may be cropped and their generated dimensions will be off by a few pixels (since they will be readjusted to align to 8x8), to correct the second problem you can use this (on `grunt-spritesmith`):

 ```js
   var imdDataCache = {};